Start Here

 Do I need to be Orthodox to come?

-No. OCF is rooted in Orthodox Christianity, but students who are learning, visiting, or exploring are welcome to come and see.
+No. OCF is rooted in Orthodox Christianity.
+Visitors who are inquiring or from other Christian backgrounds are welcome to attend.

 What are events usually like?